fr51/WPFUpDownControl/readme.md

 > [!NOTE]
 > This section applies to the final user

+The only way to change the value is, for now, by clicking the buttons.
+Additional ways will be added in upcoming versions

 ## Exposed properties

 These are the properties you'll use in your markup